The Kinks Are the Village Green Preservation Society: Influence and legacy

 In the decades after its release, Village Green developed a cult following.
 The album's themes appealed to English songwriters, and Stephen Thomas Erlewine writes its "defiantly British sensibilities became the foundation of generations of British guitar pop".
 Among the album's earliest English supporters was Pete Townshend of the Who, who later described it as Ray's "masterwork" and "his Sgt.
 Pepper".
 The album's themes resonated with British bands in the mid-1970s who rose to prominence during the new wave movement, like the Jam, XTC, Squeeze and Madness.
 In the 1990s, as Britpop groups sought to emphasise their Englishness through their music, Village Green inspired bands like Blur, Oasis and Pulp.
-Noel Gallagher of Oasis and Blur guitarist Graham Coxon each named the album as one of their favourites.
+Noel Gallagher of Oasis and Blur's guitarist Graham Coxon each named the album as one of their favourites.
 It has been a major influence on Blur's principal songwriter Damon Albarn, who expressed similar sentiments of nostalgia for a past England on Blur's albums Modern Life is Rubbish (1993) and Parklife (1994).

 Driven in part by its influence on other artists, Village Green experienced a broader critical and commercial resurgence in the 1990s.
 The Kinks' emerging status in the 1990s as figures of the 1960s was propelled by the newfound popularity of Village Green.
 In America, the album attracted the attention of indie rock bands and Anglophiles, who covered its songs extensively in the late 1980s and 1990s.
 Other artists incorporated its elements into their own work.